-The worldwide COVID-19 pandemic may have pushed the world economy into a chaotic situation, with 2020 projected to be worse than any of the years since the global financial crisis.
-But billionaires, in the selected group of countries, have seen their financial situation improve during the phase of pandemic, which has been financially painful for most people around the world.
+The worldwide COVID-19 pandemic may have pushed the world economy into a chaotic situation, with 2020 and 2021 projected to be worse than any of the years since the global financial crisis.
+However, billionaires, in the selected group of countries, have seen their financial situation improve during the phase of the pandemic, which has been financially painful for most people around the world.

 During the pandemic crisis, Amazon shares surged nearly 50% while Facebook recovered from the troughs that it hit in the month of March to record highs.
 Bezos, Facebook founder's net worth surged over $30 billion since March 18.